iamgbsmith/til/mac/clear-safari-cache-for-a-specific-website.md

 You can clear your Safari cache for a specific website.

-From the menu, select Preferences.
+From the menu, select Safari -> Settings.

-Select the Privacy tab then press "Manage Website Data".
+In the dialog, select the Privacy tab then press "Manage Website Data".

 Select the website from the list or filter using the name of it.